FaustoFaggion/minishell/README.md

-# minishell
+# Minishell Project

+## Description
-Creation of a simple shell
+<p> Creation of a simple shell.</p>
+<p> The objective of this project is for you to create a simple shell.
+Yes, your little bash or zsh.
+You will learn a lot about processes and file descriptors. </p>